Council Permits For Skip Bins On The Road | Need A Skip Now

 Placing Skip Bins in the City of Whitehorse

 Bins in this council can only be placed on a road and fall under "metered" or non-metered placement.
-In a case of non-metered placement, expect to pay $124 for up to 5 days with additional fees for any extra days.
-In a case of a metered placement the fees are: $124.86 application fee plus $38.50 daily fees.
+In a case of non-metered placement, expect to pay $141.10 for up to 5 days with additional fees for any extra days.
+In a case of a metered placement the fees are: $141.10 for 5 days plus $45.10 per day to accomodate for the parking bay being "metered".
+This totals $366.60 for a skip bin to be placed in a metered parking bay for 5 days.

-Placing Skip Bins in a City of Bayside
+Placing Skip Bins in the City of Bayside

 Brighton, Beaumaris, the bayside part of Highett, Black Rock are just some of the examples of Bayside City Council suburbs.
 Having a close proximity to our depot, we seem to be applying for a large amount of skip bin permits with this council.
 It seems to us that due to a very densly populated area and therefore smaller size driveways, the customers are opting to get a permit.
 In addition, most of our landscapers working on customer's properties in the area are usually uitilising the driveway for their machinery or tools hence requiring a skip bin out of their way on a road.

-Placing Skip Bins in a City of Glen Eira
+Placing Skip Bins in the City of Glen Eira

-Placing Skip Bins in a City of Kingston
+Placing Skip Bins in the City of Kingston

-There are two options for a permit, either a one day permit, which means that skip bin needs to be placed and removed on the same day, with a fee of $74.50 or a 7 day permit with a fee of $151.50.
+There are two options for a permit, either a one day permit, which means that skip bin needs to be placed and removed on the same day, with a fee of $157.60 or a 7 day permit with a fee of $265.40.
+This fee has doubled compared with the last financial year, due to the increase of activity that they are experiencing on their roads.

-Placing Skip Bins in a City of Monash
+Placing Skip Bins in the City of Monash

 Monash City Council has recently changed it's rules and now we need to give them 72 hours or minimum 3 days prior to applying for a permit.
 This creates a lot of complications for customers, who are calling on a day and need a bin that same day, or even 2 days ahead.
 Therefore if your driveway is not large enough and you will need your bin placed on a road or nature strip, please plan ahead a minimum of 3-4 days to ensure that we can apply for your permit in advance.

 Some of the suburbs covered by City of Monash are: Glen Waverley, Mount Waverley, Oakleigh, Ashwood, Chadston and Clayton among others.
 In some cases where the streets are very narrow or in case of some courts, Monash Council can even refuse to issue a permit.
 It doesn't happen too often but important to keep in mind that it's possible and has happened with this council.
-Monash allows up to one week placement per permit and the fees are $113 per permit.
-They have doubled their fees this financial year, in case you have experience dealing with them previously.
+Monash allows up to one week placement per permit and the fees are $126.55 per permit.
+They have doubled their fees in recent years, in case you have experience dealing with them previously.

-Placing Skip Bins in a City of Stonnington
+Placing Skip Bins in the City of Stonnington

 Another one of our very popular municipalities for permits as being a very densely popuated areas, permits are required more often than not, due to narrow driveways, which are not suitable for skip bin truck access.
 Some of the most frequent suburbs where we apply for Stonnington Permits are: Glen Iris, Kooyong, Malvern, Prahran, South Yarra, Toorak and Windsor among others.